sajjadGG/book-python/pandas/dataframe/index.rst

           possible to easily determine the "successor" or next element after a particular label in an index. [#pdDocAdvanced]_

-* Int64Index, UInt64Index and Float64Index have been deprecated in favor of
+.. warning:: Int64Index, UInt64Index and Float64Index have been deprecated in
-  the base Index class and will be removed in Pandas 2.0 [#pd14releasenotes]_
+             favor of the base Index class and will be removed in Pandas 2.0 [#pd14releasenotes]_

 Replace: